Write, test, share

 e.
 Types

-Add the type definition files located here.
+Add the type definition files located here, in addition to core.d.ts

 4. Write and test